 It is our intent to teach children life skills that will positively impact on their future.
 We aim to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical activities.
 We want to teach children how to cooperate and collaborate with others, as part of a team, understanding fairness and equity of play to embed life-long values.
 Pupils participate in weekly high quality PE and sporting activities.
 Our PE programme incorporates a variety of sports to ensure all children develop the confidence, tolerance and the appreciation of their own and others’ strengths and weaknesses.
 We provide opportunities for all children to engage in extra-curricular activities before, during and after school, in addition to competitive sporting events.
 This is an inclusive approach which endeavours to encourage not only physical development but also well-being.

 All children receive two hours of physical education a week.
-These lessons are delivered either by class teachers or specialist PE coaches, who have expert knowledge and are extensively trained in the areas of the curriculum they teach.
+These lessons are delivered by class teachers, following the 'Real PE' approach.

 Why is PE taught the way we teach it?